ceramic-sf/quick-boi-source/bolq.md

 Bad philosophy in some way prevents criticism and in some way prevents new knowledge from being created.
 [Relativism](#the-problem-with-relativism) is an example, because there is no need to find truth because there is no absolute truth (this is a problem because it implies there is no point to debate, because everyone has their own subjective truth).
 University philosophy can be bad philosophy because it directs people to [original texts](#reading-original-texts-should-not-be-the-default-to-learn-about-philosophy) rather than latest editions of summaries of theories (this is a problem because it obscures truth and makes it hard to solve problems) and is more akin to history.

-*False philosophy is honsetly seeking truth, but failing.
+*False philosophy is honestly seeking truth, but failing.
 Bad philosophy is dishonestly representing in a misleading way what you thought was truth.*

 ### People are flows of information that knowledge can grow along